orar/persol/README.md

-# Sample SPA app seed
+# Sample Play React SPA seed

 A simple SPA using play framework application with React js as frontend app.